GalAvineri/ISIC-Archive-Downloader/README.md

 2. Download all the partitions of the archive, called 'datasets' one by one
 3. Downloading the images one by one via the Grider API provided in the site

-The first option (which is the easiest and most comfortable way) doesn't always work for some reason.
+The first option (which is the easiest and most comfortable way) doesn't always finish successfully for some reason.
-The download doesn't always finish successfully,
-and  we suspect this is happening due to the large file size.
+We suspect this is happening due to the large file size.

 The second option seems rather good if you plan to download the archive only a few times
 and the third option seems unfeasible.

 If you find the options above too laborious or unavailable, this script provides a comfortable alternative.
-This script can download the entire ISIC archive,
-all you have to do is run it with the amount of images you'd like to download:
+This script can download the entire ISIC archive ([or parts of it](#optional-download-abilities)) all you have to do is run `python download_dataset.py`
-`python download_dataset.py <num of images>`

 # Requirements
 1.  requests  `pip install requests`
 2. PIL  `pip install Pillow`
-3.  progressbar2  `pip install progressbar2`
+3.  tqdm  `pip install tqdm`

 Or you could just `pip install -r requirements.txt`

 # Instructions
 1.  download or clone the repository
-2.  run download_dataset.py with the number of images you would like to download.
+2.  run download_dataset.py `python download_dataset.py`

+#### Note
+By default if you call the script in the following way:
-    e.g `python download_dataset.py 23000`
+`python <root>/.../download_dataset.py`
-    If you would like to download the entire ISIC archive, just enter the current number of images the archive possess.
+the images will be download to <root>/Data/Images and the descriptions will be downloaded to <root>/Data/Descriptions

+#### Warnings
-    Warning: Make sure you have enough space in the download destination.
+1. Make sure you have enough space in the download destination.
 Otherwise the download will run into errors.
+2. The download might take a few hours.

-#### Optional
+# Optional download abilities
+1. You can download a subset of the archive by specifying how many images you would like.
+   `python download_dataset.py --num_images 1000`
+   If this option isn't present, the program will download all the available images.
+2. You can start downloading images from an offset.
+   `python download_dataset.py --offset 100`
+   This is useful for example if you would like to append upon a prior download.
+3. You can choose to download either only benign or malignant images.
+   `python download_dataset.py --filter benign`
+   Note: If you would like k benign images instead of all the benign images, you could do `python download_dataset.py --num_images k --filter benign`
-1. You can change the default directories which the images and their descriptions will be downloaded to.
+4. You can change the default directories the images and the descriptions will be downloaded into.
-`python download_dataset.py 23000 --images-dir /Data/Images --descs-dir /Data/Descriptions`
+`python download_dataset.py --images-dir /Data/Images --descs-dir /Data/Descriptions`
-2. You can choose to download either only benign or malignant images. `python download_dataset.py 23000 --filter benign`
-3. You can also change the default amount of processes that will work in parallel to download the dataset
+5. You can also change the default amount of processes that will work in parallel to download the dataset.
-`python download_dataset.py 23000 --p 16`
+`python download_dataset.py --p 16`
-But if you don't have a clue about this one, the default will be fine.
+But if you have no knowledge about this one, the default will be fine.

 # How does it work
 Searching for a few images using the API provided by the website, we found that the images are stored